raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 Using this mechanism, unpredictable spike loads are absorbed by the queuing system, and all micro-services stands up still.

-You might wonder if this commit log collection process couldn't add any new pressure to the datastore.
+You might wonder if this commit log collection process couldn't add any new pressure to the data store.
 As stated earlier, this is the same mechanism used to replicate the master DB to *n* followers.
 It's very efficient and does not impact the master since it's the followers' task to read the master commit log at their own pace.

 This shift towards asynchronous access to data requires implementation changes and some business logic changes.
 But the implementation work is deported to the publishers and subscribers workers only, and does not impact the end service you are publishing to, but only the service you are working on.